 What To See In Mumbai

-Marine Drive is the easiest to identify a milestone associated with Mumbai and testifies to the charm and brightness of the city.
-It is essentially an arch of 3.6 km in the shape of an arc along the southern coast of Mumbai, which begins at the southern end of Nariman Point and ends at Girgaum Chowpatty, popularly known as Chowpatty Beach.
-Surrounded by the Arabian Sea, the coast is the best place in Mumbai to watch the sunset or even walk the sea at any time of the day or night.
+Marine Drive is the easiest to identify a milestone associated with Mumbai.
+It testifies to the charm and brightness of the city.
+It is essentially an area of 3.6 km in the shape of an arc along the southern coast of Mumbai.
+This begins from Nariman Point and ends at Girgaum Chowpatty.
+Surrounded by the Arabian Sea, this coast is the best place in Mumbai to watch the sunset or even walk the sea.
 At night, when the entire coast is lit, it justifies its other nickname, the Royal Necklace.

-The entire coastline, protected by palm trees, offers spectacular views at night: after sunset you can go to any end of Marine Drive and see the lights in a perfect arc along the coast.
-People come to walk in the afternoon to experience a bright sunset.
-It is also one of the places that people visit late at night, and you will find sellers selling chai and cigarettes all the time.
+The entire coastline, protected by palm trees, offers spectacular views at night.
+It is also one of the places that people visit late at night.
 The sound of the waves, the view of the Mumbai skyline and the starry sky make Marine Drive one of the most romantic places in the city.

 The Gateway Of India

-Indian Gate is undoubtedly one of the most popular tourist sites in Mumbai.
+The Gateway of India Gate is one of the most popular tourist sites in Mumbai.
 With pride in the Apollo Bunder dominates the Arabian Sea.
 It is one of the defining monuments of Mumbai and was built in 1924.
-The construction was carried out by the famous architect George Wittet, in memory of the visit of King George V and Queen Mary in Mumbai.
-The impressive structure of the monument is a beautiful confluence of Indian, Arab and Western architecture and has become a popular tourist center in the city.
-It is also the starting point for a series of ferry services that connect to the historic Elephanta Caves.
+The construction carried out by the famous architect George Wittet.
+The structure is a beautiful confluence of Indian, Arab and Western architecture.
+The Gateway of India has become a popular tourist centre in the city.
+Also the starting point for ferry services that connect to the historic Elephanta Caves.